-Description The property comprises a purpose built first floor flat in a two storey building.
-Accommodation First Floor: Entrance hallway/porch, living room with kitchen off, bedroom and bathroom.
-Gross internal floor area (m2) 49m2 approximately.
-Neighbourhood and location The property is within an established residential area where surrounding properties are of a similar age, type and style of construction.
+Description The property comprises a two storey detached house.
+Accommodation Ground Floor: Entrance hallway, living room, sitting room, kitchen, bedroom and shower room.
+First Floor: Landing, three bedrooms, bathroom and utility cupboard.

+Gross internal floor area (m2) 164m2 approximately.
+Neighbourhood and location The property is situated within an established residential area where surrounding properties are of similar age, type and style of construction.
 Within a reasonable distance a range of facilities and amenities can be found.

-Age Built circa 1900 and subsequently altered or refurbished.
-Weather Overcast and raining.
+Age Built circa 1904, we are advised. ----- -----------------------------------

+Weather Overcast but dry. -- --------- -------------------

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys have been reduced below the roof line.
+The chimney stacks are of pointed stone.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in natural slate with a tiled ridge and parapet walls.
-There is a large flat roof to the rear of the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

-A 'head and shoulders' inspection of the pitched roof space was possible through a ceiling hatch to the bedroom.
-Only a 'head and shoulders' inspection of this area was possible.
-Stored goods, flooring and insulation limited our inspection.
+Roofing including roof space and reasonable to do so.
+The roof is of a mansard design with a flat upper section which appears to be clad in lead or similar with slate clad sections to the front and rear.
+There are two dormer projections to the front with slate coverings and what appears to be metal clad roofs.
+There is no roof void to access.
+We gained access to an eaves service void to the rear of the property only.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron an PVC rainwater goods.
+Cast iron rainwater goods.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls appear to be of a traditional solid stone and brick construction rendered externally.
+Walls are formed in a traditional solid stone construction, pointed externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-UPVC double glazed replacement windows and doors.
-There is a double glazed roof light window to the kitchen.
+Windows are predominantly of a uPVC double glazed design.
+There are roof light windows to the upper floor with a mixture of timber and double glazed inserts.
+The main entrance door is of timber.
+A composite double glazed door is installed to the rear.

 External decorations Visually inspected.
-PVC and painted finishes.
+Painted finishes.